vehjelmtvedt/GoGreen/README.md

 What I expect to get from this project:
 * Learn how to work in an agile environment and understand scrum methodology
-* Learn to work with the popular tools like git, maven, trello that we will use
+* Learn to work with the popular tools like git and maven that we will use
 * Obtain marketable skills that will make me more competitive in future job applications